tozturkwashu/spreadsheets-socialsci/_extras/guide.md

 very manual and also not reproducible.
 That's why we're teaching SQL, R, Python!
 * Now let's talk about spreadsheets, and when we say spreadsheets, we mean any program that does spreadsheets like Excel or LibreOffice.
 Most learners are probably using Excel.
 * Ask the audience any things they've accidentally done in spreadsheets.
 Talk about an example of your own, like that you accidentally sorted only a single column and not the rest of the data in the spreadsheet.
 What are the pain points!?
-* As people answer highlight some of these issues with spreadsheets
+* As people answer, highlight some of these issues with spreadsheets.

 #### [Formatting data](../01-format-data/)